kiba/Writings/fac/chp27_dwarven_affair.md

 It was a hot sunny day on this world, and completely free of Grimm.
 Specialist Glen Black thought the latter was amazing, even with the heat.
 The hardsuit that he would normally wear spoiled him completely.
 It has a built-in air conditioning and cooling system, which not only keeps him comfortable at all time, but also enhance performance in battle.

-Behind him was the rest of the "caravan", with everyone dressed in primitive clothing and armed with basic weapons.
-They're made of a steel alloy that's stronger than what was found in the local markets, which was better than what the locals have, but it wasn't their personal weapons.
-In addition to the prohibition, nobody was also allowed to wear hardsuits.
+Behind him was the rest of the "caravan", with everyone dressed in primitive clothing and armed with only basic melee weapons, made of a very strong alloy that was superior to the local's steels.
+In addition to the prohibition, nobody was wearing hardsuits.
 It was part of the mission parameter.
-They're supposed to blend in, not to attract everyone in kilometer radius.
+They're supposed to blend in, not attract everyone's attention everywhere they go.

 Black never guessed that Mechatron would possess an alien device for traveling to other worlds.
 Then again, he would have never guessed that a kingdom would pop out of nowhere four years ago either, or that somebody managed to create a portal to another world using reality-bending dusts.
-It seemed that a lot of thing has changed in the last four years.
+It seemed that a lot of things has changed in the last four years.

 "I saw something," the Atlasian specialist said.
 "Walls.
 Tall for the local civilization here, very quaint."
 He was supposed to not take anything for granted, but he saw what passed for warfare around here.
 Maybe the mountainhome are supposed to be a different level altogether, but he hoped it will be poor.